Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Introduction

+To assess the effects of processing star-shaped subqueries on the server while executing the queries on the client, a thorough evaluation of SPF using three different sized WatDiv~\cite{watdiv} datasets with up to 10 billion triples, using large query loads for stress testing, is provided.
+Moreover, SPF is evaluated against DBpedia~\cite{dbpedia} using queries posed by real users~\cite{DBLP:conf/semweb/SaleemAHMN15} to evaluate how the approach performs in real-world scenarios.

 This paper is organized as follows.
-Section~\ref{sec:relatedWork} discusses related work, Section~\ref{sec:background} introduces the terminology used through the paper, Section~\ref{sec:characteristics} presents a formal characterization of the Star Pattern Fragments interface, Section~\ref{sec:queryprocessing} describes the SPF server and client details, Section~\ref{sec:evaluation} discusses our experimental results, and finally, Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:relatedWork} discusses related work, Section~\ref{sec:background} introduces the terminology used in this paper, Section~\ref{sec:characteristics} presents a formal characterization of the Star Pattern Fragments interface, Section~\ref{sec:queryprocessing} describes the SPF server and client details, Section~\ref{sec:evaluation} discusses experimental results, and Section~\ref{sec:conclusion} concludes the paper and provides a perspective on future work.